SIOSDataKeeper/SIOSDataKeeper-SQL-Cluster/README.md

 # SQL Server 2014 AlwaysOn Failover Cluster Instance with SIOS DataKeeper<br/>Azure Deployment Template

-This template will create a High Availability / Disaster Recovery (HADR) solution featuring the following:
+This template will create a high availability/disaster recovery (HA/DR) solution with the following features:
 +	A Virtual Network
 +	Three data storage accounts and one dedicated diagnostic storage account
 +	Four public IP addresses and associated NICs for remote connections to all four VMs via RDP